mikeusru/scikit-learn-training/README.md

 3. svm_and_nonlinear_classification
 4. ensemble_learning

-Find more descriptions of the material, along with other tips and tricks, at my blog here:
+Find more descriptions of the material, along with other tips and tricks, visit my blog here:
 [michaelsmirnov.com](https://michaelsmirnov.com)

 ## References: